 Abstract:

-Aims and objectives: To assess insulin resistance and sensitivity during pregnancy and find its correlation with maternal and fetal outcomes.
+Aims and objectives: To assess insulin resistance and sensitivity during pregnancy and to find their correlation with maternal and fetal outcomes.

 Materials and methods: A two-year prospective observational study at All India Institute of Medical Sciences, New Delhi, enrolled 154 pregnant women, following 113 until delivery.
 Insulin resistance was assessed twice using HOMA IR and HOMA-β, and GDM was tested by OGTT.